 Book Riot included her debut, Unbuttoning the CEO, in its list of 100 Must-Read Romantic Comedies, and Booklist recently called her “the new go-to author for fans of sassy and sexy contemporary romances.”

 Before embarking on a writing career, Mia practiced First Amendment and media law in the nation’s capital.
-Now she spends her days plotting stories and procrastinating on Twitter.
+Now she spends her days plotting stories and procrastinating on social media.

-Mia lives in Maryland with her husband, their two bookaholic daughters, and one dog that rules them all.
-For more information about Mia and her books, visit www.miasosa.com.
+She lives in Maryland with her college sweetheart, their two book-obsessed daughters, a gentle Cavalier King Charles Spaniel, and one adorable rescue cat that rules them all.
+To learn more about Mia, visit miasosa.com.

-USA Today Bestselling author Mia Sosa writes funny, flirty, and moderately dirty contemporary romances that celebrate our multicultural world.
-A graduate of the University of Pennsylvania and Yale Law School, Mia practiced First Amendment and media law in the nation’s capital before trading her suits for loungewear (read: sweatpants).
-Born and raised in East Harlem, New York, Mia’s finally ready to call Maryland her home; she lives there with her college sweetheart, their two bookaholic daughters, and one dog that rules them all.
+USA Today bestselling author Mia Sosa writes funny, flirty, and moderately dirty contemporary romances that celebrate our multicultural world.
+A graduate of the University of Pennsylvania and Yale Law School, Mia practiced First Amendment and media law in the nation’s capital before trading her suits for sweatpants.
+Born and raised in East Harlem, New York, Mia is finally ready to call Maryland her home; she lives with her college sweetheart, their two book-obsessed daughters, a gentle Cavalier King Charles Spaniel, and one adorable rescue cat that rules them all.

 Mia is represented by Sarah E. Younger of the Nancy Yost Literary Agency.
 All inquiries regarding the availability of rights can be directed to the agency’s rights manager via Rights @ nyliterary [dot] com.